-Shade serves many important functions.
-Shade provides an effective form of protection against UV radiation, a pleasant environment year-round – cool in summer, warm and protected in winter, and an attractive addition to the surrounding landscape.
+Shade also provides a pleasant environment year-round – cool in summer, warm and protected in winter, and is an attractive addition to the surrounding landscape.

 Shade can be natural (trees, shrubs, hedges or shadow cast from nearby buildings), constructed (man-made or built – awnings, shade sails, pergolas etc) or a combination of both.
 Shade can be permanent, temporary or portable (umbrellas, beach cabanas, tents etc).

 Good shade should involve more than just installing a structure over the area you want covered.
 To be effective shade needs to:

 - fall in the right place at the right time

 - be the right size to provide effective protection from direct and indirect UV radiation

 - made of the right materials.

 If you are planning to install or plant new shade or to improve the amount or quality of shade you have currently available there are several important things to consider: